Pietrostat193/Public-Vecchia-Approximation-for-multifidelity-models/README.md

+# Multi-Fidelity Gaussian Process Model with Vecchia Approximation

+This repository accompanies the paper:

+ **A new framework for non-stationary spatio-temporal data fusion of multi-fidelity models**

+We propose a scalable multi-fidelity Gaussian process (GP) model for spatio-temporal data fusion.
+The method leverages a Vecchia approximation to reduce computational complexity while maintaining flexibility in modeling non-stationary relationships across fidelity levels.

+The key contribution is a decomposition of the multi-fidelity structure into independent components, allowing separate Vecchia approximations for the low-fidelity process and the discrepancy process.
+This enables scalable inference on large spatio-temporal datasets that would otherwise be computationally prohibitive under standard GP formulations.

+---

+## Key Features

+- Independent Vecchia approximation applied separately to fidelity components
+- Support for non-stationary multi-fidelity integration
+- Scalable inference for large spatio-temporal datasets
+- Fully reproducible MATLAB pipeline for all reported results

+---

+## Repository Structure

+The repository is organized as follows:

+- **Illustrative_example/**: Simple 1D (time) and 3D (spatio-temporal) examples demonstrating the model and comparison against the exact non-approximated GP formulation.

+- **SyntheticDataExperiment/**: Synthetic experiments used to generate Tables 1 and 2 of the paper.
+See its internal README for details.

+- **RealDataExperiment/**: Real-data LOSO experiments on South Lombardy weather stations used for Table 4:
+  - `RealDataExperiment_main2.m`: MFGP results
+  - `GP_realDataExperiment.m`: GP-3D baseline

+- **Ordering Comparison/**: Vecchia ordering ablation study used for Table B.2.

+- **Datasets/**: Pre-processed MATLAB datasets used across experiments, including the South Lombardy dataset.

+- **Utilities/**: Shared helper functions (kernels, likelihoods, simulators, predictors).
+Includes the vendored WMFGP toolbox under `Utilities/WMFGP/`.

+- **Computation times/**: Legacy scripts illustrating scalability differences between Vecchia and non-Vecchia methods.
+Included for completeness but not part of the main pipeline.

+- **paper/**: Placeholder for LaTeX source (maintained externally on Overleaf).

+---

 # Reproducing Paper Results

 This guide provides the necessary scripts to reproduce the tables presented in the paper.
 All scripts are designed to be run within the **MATLAB** environment.